KittyMac/AoC-2019/README.md

 # AoC-2019
 Advent of Code 2019, in Pony

-**WARNING** While this code might work standard Pony, it is designed to take full advantage of the changes I have introduced in [my fork of Pony](https://github.com/KittyMac/ponyc/tree/roc_master).
-Most of the changes to Pony involve improvements to the Pony runtime.
-The list of these changes are documented in my [pony.problems](https://github.com/KittyMac/pony.problems) respository.
+**WARNING** While this code might work standard Pony, it might take advantage of customizations I've made in [my fork of Pony](https://github.com/KittyMac/ponyc/tree/roc_master).
+It might also rely on pony "packages" I've written, which the bundle.json just points to locally instead of the github repos.
+If you actually want to compile these, you can find those package on this github under the same name ( for example, https://github.com/KittyMac/pony.stringExt )